-Applications from faculty falling into the following four categories will be considered only if there is not a sufficient number of high quality applications: faculty members (1) who held Summer Research Stipends during the previous summer's period, or (2) who were approved for a sabbatical leave, (3) who were approved for a pre-tenure research leave, or (4) who received the Robert Wall Award for the two academic years contiguous with that summer.
-Members of the Faculty Research Committee are not eligible to apply during their term in order to avoid conflict of interest.
+- All tenure-track or tenured faculty are eligible for the summer research stipends. - Awards will be made on the following conditions: - professors approved for Summer Research Stipends must teach no more than one summer session course or engage in more than the normal (academic year) one-day-per-week consultative activities during the period from May 30 to August 30; - professors approved for Summer Research Stipends cannot have duplicate funding that pays for time for the same or a similar project; - Applications from faculty falling into the following four categories will be considered only if there is not a sufficient number of high quality applications: faculty members (1) who held summer research stipends during the previous summer's period, (2) who were approved for a sabbatical leave for the two academic years contiguous with that summer, (3) who were approved for a pretenure research leave for the two academic years contiguous with that summer, (4) who were approved for a senior summer fellowship during the previous summer's period, (5) who received the Robert Wall Award for the two academic years contiguous with that summer. - Members of the Faculty Research Committee are not eligible to apply during their term in order to avoid conflict of interest.